-In this section, you’ll find everything you need to know about surveys for reptiles.
+In this section, you’ll find everything you need to know about reptiles surveys.

 There are six species of native British reptile.
 Four of these are protected from deliberate killing, injury and sale by the Wildlife and Countryside Act 1981 (as amended).
 These are the adder (Vipera berus), slow worm (Anguis fragilis), common lizard (Zootoca vivipara) and grass snake (Natrix natrix); the ‘common reptiles’.

 Two more curious little creatures are considered much rarer.
 These two ‘rare reptiles’ are the sand lizard (Lacerta agilis) and the smooth snake (Coronella austriaca).
 They are protected by a European Directive (UK: Habitats Regulations 2010) that limits your ability even to disturb them, or their habitat.

 It is very rare indeed to find either the sand lizard or the smooth snake.
 This is because they do not have extensive ranges across the British Isles, being almost exclusively limited to areas around the south coast.
 This is because they need specific habitat types.
 These include sandy dunes and certain types of heathland.
 That said, if you find them, you will almost certainly require a European protected species licence to move them which we can help with this.
 We have a great deal of experience with EPSL licences.

 Finding any of the other four species of reptile, such as the slow worm is much less of a headache as far as your planning application is concerned.